calummoore/blog-product/content/blog/get-to-1-on-product-hunt/index.md

 ### Results

-What can you expect if you launch on Product Hunt?
+What can you expect if you launch on Product Hunt and hit #1?
 The numbers speak for themselves - 11k unique visits to your site!

 ![User Stats](user-stats.png "User Stats")